EU Cyber Resilience Act Raises the Cybersecurity Bar for Digital Products

 ENISA will be overseeing regulation of the CRA at an EU-level, with market surveillance authorities covering enforcement at national level.
 Keeping up the trend of other EU digital frameworks, these regulators will be able to impose fines of up to €15 million or 2.5% of an organization’s global annual turnover (whichever is higher).
 The CRA goes even further than some of its digital predecessors, such as NIS2 and DORA, by explicitly allowing regulators to penalize organizations that provide incorrect, incomplete, or manipulated information in response to a market surveillance authority’s request—with fines of up to €5 million or 1% of global annual turnover (whichever is higher).
 Consequently, organizations could find themselves balancing response deadlines on one hand and providing complete and accurate information on the other.
 This difficult balancing exercise should encourage those in scope to maintain robust cybersecurity practices and records at all times (to avoid the risk of scrambling to gather the requested information under time pressure).

-The current available version of the CRA is the version approved by the European Parliament.
-The final hurdle for the CRA will be adoption by the European Council, which is expected to proceed in the next few months without any draft amendments.
-After the CRA comes into force, the clock will start ticking (albeit rather slowly) for organizations and Member States, which will have three years to comply with most of the CRA’s new requirements.
-However, manufacturers and developers will need to get up to speed slightly earlier, with their reporting obligations applying 21 months after the CRA comes into force.
+The CRA was approved by the European Parliament and the European Council and has since been published in the Official Journal.
+This means that the CRA comes into force on 10 December 2024, after which the clock will start ticking (albeit rather slowly) for organizations and Member States to comply with most of the CRA’s new requirements within three years (i.e., a 10 December 2027 deadline).
+However, manufacturers and developers will need to get up to speed slightly earlier, with their reporting obligations applying 21 months after the CRA comes into force (i.e., 10 September 2026).

 Michal Pati and Jacqueline Lee, London Trainee solicitors, contributed to the drafting of this alert.